History of Turkish football: Early years (1875–1923)

-Two teams from the Ottoman Empire competed in football at the 1906 Intercalated Games: Smyrna and Thessaloniki.
+Two teams from the Ottoman Empire competed in football at the 1906 Intercalated Games: Smyrna, made up of English and French players and Thessaloniki, consisted of Greek players.
 Both clubs lost heavily to Denmark and Athens, losing 5-1 and 5-0 respectively.
 However, Athens withdrew from the second place match, allowing Smyrna to compete against Thessaloniki.
 Smyrna won 3–0, winning the silver medal.

+The first Turkish man to play the sport was a soldier on assignment in İzmir in 1898.
+Since the 1908-09 season there was an organised league in İzmir, known as Smyrna at the time, between Greek, Armenian and Levantine teams such as Apollon Smyrnis, Panionios, Bournabat Football Club, Maccabi de Foot-ball, Wanderer.
+The championship ended in 1922 with the Burning of Smyrna and the Population exchange between Greece and Turkey.
+Apollon Smyrnis was the most successful club with 5 titles.
+A new league for Turkish teams was created in Smyrna in 1915 until 1917 between Altay S.K., Karşıyaka S.K., Turan and Tripoli.
+Altay S.K. won 3 championships.

-Another league was created in Istanbul in 1912.
+Another league was created in Istanbul, known as Constantinople at the time, in 1912.
 The league was called The Friday League, and the clubs played their matches on Friday.
 The league was made up of Darülfünun S.K., İstanbul J.K. (later known as Türk İdman Ocağı, who became Trabzonspor in 1967), Anadolu S.K., Sanayii F.K., Şehremini S.K., and Fenerbahçe S.K.
 (II).
 The Sunday League remained the dominant league until the 1915–16 season, when both leagues merged.

 The İstanbul Türk İdman Birliği was created by Beşiktaş in 1919.
 The league was not allowed to join the Friday League.
 Later on, in 1922, the Türkiye İdman Cemiyetleri İttifakı was founded.
 The league was made up of clubs from various cities throughout Turkey.

+After Independence (1923-1959)

 The league helped create the Turkish Football Federation on 23 April 1923 as Futbol Hey'et-i Müttehidesi.
 In the same year the Turkey national football team played its first ever international match against Romania.
 Leagues were being created in other cities such as Adana, Ankara, Eskişehir, İzmir, and Trabzon.
 The Milli Küme was created in 1937 as a competition between the top clubs from Ankara, Istanbul, and İzmir.
 The competition lasted until 1950.
 The first professional leagues were established in 1952 in the big three cities.
 The first national professional league was created in 1959, known as the Milli Lig.
 After the creation of the second and third divisions, professional leagues outside of the national league became amateur competitions.

-The Milli Lig (National league) was first held in 1959 with clubs from Ankara, Istanbul, and Izmir.
+The Milli Lig (National league) was first held in 1959 with clubs from Ankara, Istanbul, and İzmir.
 Qualification took place in 1958 to decide who would take part in the sixteen club, two group league.
 Fenerbahçe were the champions of the first Milli Lig, with Metin Oktay of Galatasaray finishing top scorer.